OGtheZ/Stock_trader_app/README.md

 Setup your mailing services in the .env file.
 The emails are automated, and You will need to run php artisan queue:listen to run jobs and send the emails.

+Set CACHE_DRIVER and QUEUE_CONNECTION to database in the .env file.

+That's it, you are ready to use the stock trading app.
+To launch a local server run php artisan serv in the terminal.